redhat-developer/intellij-dependency-analytics/README.md

 This plugin respects the settings of the `Telemetry by Red Hat` plugin, which you can learn more about [here](https://plugins.jetbrains.com/plugin/16209-telemetry-by-red-hat).

 ## Support, feedback & questions

+The Red Hat Dependency Analytics plugin for IntelliJ IDEA in current version, supports the following IntelliJ IDEA versions:
+ - 2022.1
+ - 2022.2
+ - 2022.3
+ - 2023.1
+ - 2023.2
+ - 2023.3

 There are two ways you can contact us: